PagerDuty/incident-response-docs/docs/after/after_an_incident.md

 1. Review the chat communications and extract any relevant items from key events.

-1. Collect all `TODO` items and add them to the post-mortem.
+1. Collect all `TODO` items and add them to the postmortem.

 ### Steps for Subject Matter Experts

-1. Add any notes you think are relevant to the post-mortem.
+1. Add any notes you think are relevant to the postmortem.

 ### Steps for Customer Liaison